Why You Should Go to China to Find Your Next Product Even If You’re a Total Beginner

 1. The Canton Fair (Guangzhou)

-It’s the largest trade fair in the world.
+The largest trade fair in the world, spanning multiple phases and industries.

 3. Shenzhen Electronics Fair

-4. The China International Beauty Expo (Guangzhou & Shanghai)
+4. China International Beauty Expo (Guangzhou & Shanghai)

-My favorite place because they have cosmetics, skincare, beauty tools — perfect for wellness and beauty brands.
+Cosmetics, skincare, beauty tools — ideal for wellness and beauty brands.

 5. Hong Kong Mega Show